PGWP (Post-Graduation Work Permit)

 A post-graduation work permit may be valid anywhere between eight months and up to three years, depending on the length of the program of study completed in Canada.
 The permit cannot be valid for longer than the length of the program of study completed in Canada.
 For example:

-- If you graduate from an eight-month certificate program, you could be eligible for an eight-month work permit.
+- If you graduate from a one-year program, you could be eligible for a one-year work permit.

 Disclaimer: The content on this website is only a guide for MITT students, not official legal advice, and information on this website may change without notice.
 Students are entirely responsible for ensuring that they are in compliance with all IRCC regulations at all times during their studies and while they are in Canada, including requirements for permit and visa.
 We recommend students to refer to IRCC website at www.canada.ca or contact IRCC Client Support Centre at 1-888-242-2100 to obtain the most-up-to-date information.